krr-up/renopro/README.md

 representation.
 This operation can be used to derive new programs which may then e.g. be passed along to an ASP solver.

+An application `renopro` implements which makes use of both reification and reflection is syntactic transformation of input programs using ASP itself.
+First the input program is reified into a set of facts.
+Then, these facts are combined with a user-provided meta-program which encodes the desired transformations, and passed along to `clingo`.
+Finally, the derived facts representing the transformed program are reflected back into a program string and returned to the user.

 ## Installation

 ```shell